 While I am a regular Rejuvenation customer, I exclusively purchase niche light bulbs for antique light fixtures from the retailer.
 I’ve never dabbled in their other offerings.
 But after one quick glance at this postcard, I found myself thinking about all of the things I could buy during their friends and family sale.
 This is a solid traditional direct mail example to swipe for any promotion.

 What I don’t like: The friends and family promotion lasts only one week, as listed on the postcard reverse in the fine print.
 While a short-lived promotion instills urgency, I predict Rejuvenation will lose a few sales from people who set the postcard aside, going back to it a week or so later hoping to redeem it.
 I would either lengthen the redemption period, or include the deadline on the front.

-I assume that this is a triggered re-engagement or cart abandonment postcard, as I have not placed an order from Patagonia in a long time, but I have been browsing the site.
-Based on that assumption, I love this postcard example!
-Triggering a postcard to someone who is interested but hasn’t made it through the check-out yet is a highly effective postcard automation.
-Even better, the postcard offers 15% off—which is exactly the nudge I need to make a purchase.
+I assume that this is a triggered re-engagement or cart abandonment postcard example, as I have not placed an order from Patagonia in a long time, but I have been browsing the site.
+Based on that assumption, I love this direct mail example!
+Sending a postcard to someone who is interested but hasn’t made it through the check-out yet is a highly effective postcard automation.
+Even better, the postcard offers 15% off—which is exactly the nudge I needed to make a purchase.

 As a parent, I instantly saw the image of someone sleeping and thought “Wow, that looks nice.
 I remember those nights.”